paularamo/cvpr-2022/exercises/Exercise_5.md

 ### Task #5:

-1. Change the device to CPU only or iGPU only and compare the throughput and latency that could be achieved with only CPU and iGPU, to see how auto could help to achieve for different performance targets.
-2. Describe your findings and.
+1. Let’s share your findings about latency vs throughput here!
-3. Share with us your result using this Discussion thread, using Task # 5 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569
+2. Share with us your result using this Discussion thread, using Task # 5 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569